 Unified Storage Configuration

-Perforce Helix is designed with a client/server architecture.
+Perforce Helix Core is designed with a client/server architecture.
 The Perforce server maintains a centralized repository while client workspaces reside on network storage.
-Helix tracks all client workspaces, as well as the evolution and contents of its repository, through a central metadata database.
+Helix Core tracks all client workspaces, as well as the evolution and contents of its repository, through a central metadata database.

-Since high availability was a critical requirement, extreme care was taken to ensure redundancy at all levels for the Helix environment.
+Since high availability was a critical requirement, extreme care was taken to ensure redundancy at all levels for the Helix Core environment.
 The original Sun server cluster was already configured for high availability, and two Brocade Fibre Channel switches were used to create a redundant SAN fabric between the Sun servers and the NetApp FAS cluster.
 Sun servers are configured with dual Fibre Channel HBAs, while each FAS system has four HBAs to provide optimum performance and multipath reliability.

 Within the NetApp cluster, each FAS system has different responsibilities under normal operation.
-One system, designated P4SAN, has primary responsibility for 4TB of SAN storage used by the Perforce Helix metadata database.
+One system, designated P4SAN, has primary responsibility for 4TB of SAN storage used by the Perforce Helix Core metadata database.
 The second, P4NAS, has primary responsibility for 16TB of network-attached storage, which is directly accessible from NVIDIA's IP networks and used for client workspaces.
 Should either member of the NetApp cluster fail, the surviving member immediately assumes that workload in addition to its own.

-The P4SAN system was initially configured with four 250GB LUNs, yielding 1TB of capacity to accommodate the central Helix repository.
+The P4SAN system was initially configured with four 250GB LUNs, yielding 1TB of capacity to accommodate the central Helix Core repository.
 The P4NAS system is configured with a single large volume with 11TB total capacity.
 In both cases, underlying RAID groups consist of 16 disks and dual parity RAID (RAID-DP) is used to provide protection from multiple disk failures in a single RAID group.